 Opening hours: 7:00 am to 4:30 pm

 I already mentioned that there is a last and fourth beautiful site in Ollantaytambo you have to explore.
 Right opposite of the main hill, there are more storehouses called Pinkuylluna.
 The small path starts right at the bottom in a side alley of Ollantaytambo.
-The entrance is not that easy to find, but a small official sign is attached at the doorway.
+The entrance is not that easy to find, but a small official sign is attached to the doorway.

 For me, Pinkuylluna was the most spectacular part of Ollantaytambo.
-How the Incas were able to built houses on such a steep ravine, is beyond me.
+How the Incas were able to build houses on such a steep ravine, is beyond me.
 The reason they did it, seems quite clear.
 The food was an essential part of any military campaign and thus needed special protection.

 Built on such a high vantage point, it would have been possible to defend the structure with a mere handful of warriors against a whole army.
 There is also more wind (providing circulation inside the granaries) and a lower temperature.

 If you take a second look at the rock formations to the side, you might spot the carved face of Viracocha – the great creator of the Inca mythology.
 Personally speaking, I have my doubts that the Incas, and not centuries of erosion, create the monumental face.
 I could find no archeological research supporting this claim.
-It still is a fascinating story you will often here from the local guides.
+It still is a fascinating story you will often hear from the local guides.